jcapiitao/NetScriptGen/docs/intro.rst

 a global script that can suits for every equipments except a few values which are specific for each equipment (hostname, VLAN IDs, VTP, SNMP and so on).
-With NetScripGen, it's really easy... you transform the global script into a global template, and put all the data within an Excel workbook and then run the process.
+With NetScripGen, it's really easy... you transform the global script into a global template, and put all the data within an Excel workbook and then run the process !

 NetScripGen is universal
 ----------------------------------

-All the intelligence is based on the global template and the sub-templates, NetScripGen only fill it with the specific data provided on the Excel workbook.
+All the intelligence is based on the global template and the sub-templates, NetScripGen only fills it with the specific data provided on the Excel workbook.
 Therefore, NetScripGen works with all the equipment providers as: